lanl/ALF/README.md

 python -m alframework master.json
 ```

-It is generally advised to run the master process on a head node inside a screen.
-This will allow the ALF master process to continue to run over multiple days, even when the host computer is disconnected.
+It is generally advised to run the master process on a head node inside a terminal multiplexer ([screen](https://www.gnu.org/software/screen/), [tmux](https://github.com/tmux/tmux/wiki), [zellij](https://zellij.dev/about/)) for session persistence.
+This will allow the ALF master process to continue to run over multiple days/weeks, even after you disconnect.
 It will automatically interface with the queueing system and run future jobs on compute nodes.

 ## 📃 Citations: